 In estimating the expected return on plan assets, the Company considers the historical returns on plan assets, adjusted for forward-looking considerations, inflation assumptions and the impact of the active management of the plans' invested assets.
-Reflecting the relatively long-term nature of the plans' obligations, approximately 47% of the plans' assets are invested in fixed income securities and 41% in equity securities, with the remainder primarily invested in alternative investments.
-For the years ending September 30, 2016 and 2015, the Company's expected long-term return on U.S. pension plan assets used to determine net periodic benefit cost was 7.50%.
-The actual rate of return on U.S. pension plans was above 7.50% in fiscal 2016 and was below 7.50% in fiscal 2015.
-For the years ending September 30, 2016 and 2015, the Company's weighted average expected long-term return on non-U.S. pension plan assets was 4.50%.
-The actual rate of return on non-U.S. pension plans was above 4.50% in fiscal 2016 and approximated 4.50% in 2015.
-For the years ending September 30, 2016 and 2015, the Company's weighted average expected long-term return on postretirement plan assets was 5.45% and 5.75%, respectively.
-The actual rate of return on postretirement plan assets was above 5.45% in fiscal 2016 and was below 5.75% in fiscal 2015.
+Reflecting the relatively long-term nature of the plans' obligations, approximately 45% of the plans' assets are invested in equity securities and 44% in fixed income securities, with the remainder primarily invested in alternative investments.
+For the years ending September 30, 2017 and 2016, the Company's expected long-term return on U.S. pension plan assets used to determine net periodic benefit cost was 7.50%.
+The actual rate of return on U.S. pension plans was above 7.50% in both fiscal years 2017 and 2016.
+For the years ending September 30, 2017 and 2016, the Company's weighted average expected long-term return on non-U.S. pension plan assets was 4.60% and 4.50%, respectively.
+The actual rate of return on non-U.S. pension plans was above 4.60% in fiscal year 2017 and above 4.50% in fiscal year 2016.
+For the years ending September 30, 2017 and 2016, the Company's weighted average expected long-term return on postretirement plan assets was 5.60% and 5.45%, respectively.
+The actual rate of return on postretirement plan assets was above 5.60% in fiscal year 2016.

-Beginning in fiscal 2017, the Company believes the long-term rate of return will approximate 7.50%, 3.40% and 5.60% for U.S. pension, non-U.S. pension and postretirement plans, respectively.
-Any differences between actual investment results and the expected long-term asset returns will be reflected in net periodic benefit costs in the fourth quarter of each fiscal year.
+Beginning in fiscal 2018, the Company believes the long-term rate of return will approximate 7.50%, 5.35% and 5.65% for U.S. pension, non-U.S. pension and postretirement plans, respectively.
+Any differences between actual investment results and the expected long-term asset returns will be reflected in net periodic benefit costs in the fourth quarter of each fiscal year or at the date of a remeasurement event.
 If the Company's actual returns on plan assets are less than the Company's expectations, additional contributions may be required.

-In fiscal 2016, total employer contributions to the defined benefit pension plans were \$136 million, of which \$34 million were voluntary contributions made by the Company.
-The Company expects to contribute approximately \$326 million in cash to its defined benefit pension plans in fiscal 2017 including \$247 million due to change-in-control provisions triggered by the Tyco merger.
-In fiscal 2016, total employer and employee contributions to the postretirement plans were \$7 million.
-The Company expects to contribute approximately \$4 million in cash to its postretirement plans in fiscal 2017.
+In fiscal 2017, total employer contributions to the defined benefit pension plans were \$342 million, of which \$49 million were voluntary contributions made by the Company.
+The Company expects to contribute approximately \$100 million in cash to its defined benefit pension plans in fiscal 2018.
+In fiscal 2017, total employer contributions to the postretirement plans were \$5 million.
+The Company expects to contribute approximately \$5 million in cash to its postretirement plans in fiscal 2018.